 When the buyer and seller manage to reach an agreement, the following step is to prepare the contract and sign it in front of a public notary.
 This task can be handled by our lawyers in Austria up to the point of finishing the transaction.

 As a general rule, legal fees add up to amount to approximately 10.5% of the offer.
 These fees vary from province to province, but generally include:

 - property transfer tax of 3.5 %;

 - notary fees between EUR 300 and EUR 600;

 - 20% VAT rate only for newly-built properties,

 - authentication fee and expenditures to the notary;

-For all other aspects of the process, please contact our Austrian law firm to assist you in buying or selling property in Austria.
+For all other aspects of the process, please contact our law firm in Austria to assist you in buying a property in Austria.